RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 	Completed at: 2017-12-12 11:34:36.541637
 	- Total time: 0:00:00

-Note that, the same set of 122 atoms from each protomer were selected for CG3, likewise, the same set of 54 aatoms from each protomer were selected for CG4 – thus the symmetry of the pentamer is retained.
+Note that, the same set of 122 atoms from each protomer were selected for CG3, likewise, the same set of 54 atoms from each protomer were selected for CG4 – thus the symmetry of the pentamer is retained.

  .. figure:: ../img/nma_tut0.png